Heavy quark potential and LQCD based quark condensate at finite magnetic field: Results

 In this section we will show and discuss about our results corresponding to heavy quark potential in a magnetized medium incorporating IMC based quark condensate.
 In the present work we have used $N_c=3, N_f=2$ and $\Lambda_{\overline{\rm MS}} = 0.176$ GeV~\cite{Haque:2014rua}, the string tension, $\sigma = 0.184 ~GeV^2$~\cite{nilima_aniso} and the value of $\alpha_{s}$ from Equation ~\ref{as}.

-In the left panel of Fig.~(\ref{mD}), we have plotted the variation of Debye mass with $T$ for different values of magnetic field $eB=0.2$~GeV$^2$ (black solid line), $0.4$ (dash line), $0.6$ (dotted line) GeV$^2$.
+In the formalism part, we already discussed about the Fig.~\ref{fig:M_TB}, which represent graphically $T$ and $eB$ profile of constituent quark mass, based on LQCD quark condensate data.
+So, we will start from next step quantity - Debye mass, by using that $T$, $eB$ dependent constituent quark mass, which carry MC and IMC profiles.
+In the left panel of Fig.~(\ref{mD}), we have plotted the variation of the Debye mass with $T$ for different values of magnetic field $eB=0.2$~GeV$^2$ (black solid line), $0.4$ (dash line), $0.6$ (dotted line) GeV$^2$.
 Whearas, the right panel of the Fig.~(\ref{mD}) shows the variation of Debye mass with $eB$ for different values of temperature $ T=100$ (black solid line), and $200$ (dash line) MeV.
-If we follow the Debye screening mass expression, given in Eq.~(\ref{6}), then we can identify the $T$ and $eB$ dependent components.
+If we follow the Debye screening mass expression, given in Eq.~(\ref{6}), then we can identify the $T$ and $eB$ dependent mathematical components.
 Sources of $T$ are FD distribution function $f^l_q(T)$ and coupling constant $g_s(T)$, which provide increasing and decreasing $T$ profile.
 Hence, due to their collective role, we notice that $m_D(T)$ decreases first and then increase.
 On the other hand, we can notice a straight forward $m_D\propto eB$ relation in Eq.~(\ref{6}).
 However, right panel of Fig.~(\ref{mD}) shows a deviation from the proportional relation, which is because a non-trivial $eB$ dependency is entering through the $eB$ dependent constituent quark mass $M(eB)$, located in FD distribution function.
 Also we notice that the effect of magnetic field is stronger at a lower temperature and becomes weaker at a higher temperature.